2016 Indian banknote demonetisation: Preparation and announcement

 The plan to demonetise the and banknotes was initiated between six and ten months before it was a report by the State Bank of India (SBI) analysed possible strategies and effects of demonetisation.
 In May 2016, the Reserve Bank of India had started preparing for new banknotes and confirmed the design of banknotes in August 2016.
 The printing of new banknotes started in October when the news stories of forthcoming new banknotes appeared in the media.
 On 27 October 2016, the Hindi daily Dainik Jagran published a report quoting RBI sources speaking of the forthcoming of banknotes alongside withdrawal of and banknotes.
 On 21 October 2016, The Hindu Business Line had also covered a story on demands to withdraw the banknotes to prevent hoarding of black money.

 The Board of the Reserve Bank of India met on 8 November 2016, 5:30 PM to consider a letter from the Ministry of Finance regarding demonetisation.
 "Two key reasons for the proposal cited in the government letter were: (1) between 2011 and 2016, the supply of 500- and 1,000-rupee bills had grown by 76 and 108 percent, respectively, while India's economy had only grown by 30 percent during this period; and (2) cash typically facilitated "black money."
 The board was further told that the measure was also intended to encourage greater financial inclusion and to incentivise greater digitisation of the economy.
-The board approved the proposal, but not before making a few trenchant comments.
+The board approved the proposal, but raised several concerns.
 It noted that the measure may not have the desired effect on black money because most people do not hold undeclared wealth in cash.
-It further worried about the negative effects on growth that were likely to occur in the short run.
-Possibly the most damning observation was that the primary fact on which the government had based its proposal—that the supply of 500- and 1,000-rupee bills had far outstripped the growth rate of the economy—was simply wrong.
-The board pointed out the embarrassing fact that the government had compared GDP growth in real terms with the growth of currency supply in nominal terms.
-In fact, nominal GDP growth had summed to over 80 percent between 2011 and 2016 and hence was in line with the growth of the currency bills to be demonetised."
+It also warned that potential negative effects on growth were likely to occur in the short run.
+The board also stated that the premise on which the government had based its proposal—that the supply of 500- and 1,000-rupee bills had far outstripped the growth rate of the economy—was flawed because it had compared real GDP growth with nominal growth of currency supply.
+It noted that nominal GDP growth had summed to over 80 percent between 2011 and 2016 and hence was in line with the growth of the currency bills to be demonetised."

 The Union cabinet was apprised of the plan on 8 November 2016 in a meeting in the evening convened by Prime Minister Modi.
 Soon after the meeting, Modi announced the demonetisation in an unscheduled live national televised address at 20:15 IST.
 He declared circulation of all and banknotes of the Mahatma Gandhi Series as invalid effective from the midnight of the same day, and announced the issuance of new and banknotes of the Mahatma Gandhi New Series in exchange for the demonetised banknotes.